We dont have mountains and most of our roads have no excuse to curve, but Florida still has scenery worth viewing through your windshield.

 Did we miss your favorite Florida scenic drive?

-Please use the comment field below to suggest additions to this guide or tips for travelers.
+Use the comment field below to suggest additions and tips for travelers.

 Veteran journalists who worked together at Fort Lauderdale’s SunSentinel newspaper, Bonnie and Bob founded FloridaRambler.com in 2010 to explore the natural, authentic Florida, writing about their natural interests in hiking, biking, paddling, RV and tent camping, wildlife, unique lodging, dining and historic places.